 Cataract Treatments in Haymarket and Prince William, VA

 Unfortunately, there are no medical treatments that currently exist for cataracts.
 Once cataracts develop, patients may decide to either monitor them and optimize their vision with glasses or to pursue cataract surgery.
 Glasses may help to correct the vision with the current state of the cataract, however the cataract may continue to grow and change at a fairly rapid rate that may change a patient’s glasses prescription within months.
 Other times, the cataracts may be slowly progressing and may change little over the course of several years.
 Since cataract surgery is elective, it is ultimately up to a patient’s discretion of when they would like to pursue surgery to maximize their vision and reduce bothersome blurriness and glare.
 When cataract surgery is pursued, the surgeon will take the cataract out of its natural support structure in the eye and replace it with an inert intraocular lens (IOL) that will stay with the patient for the rest of their life.

 Cataract Surgery in Northern VA

 Cataract surgery is the most common surgery in the United States since most patient’s will ultimately have them removed at some point in their life.
 The surgery is performed in an outpatient setting under light (“twilight”) anesthesia and takes about 10-15 minutes to accomplish.
 There are numerous options for cataract surgery nowadays to help optimize a patient’s vision after the procedure and restore as wide a range of vision as possible.
-Please refer to our website’s cataract surgery section for more details (please include links for cataract surgery, premium cataract surgery, and multi focal IOL cataract surgery sections).
+Please refer to our website’s cataract surgery section for more details (cataract surgery, premium cataract surgery, and multi focal IOL cataract surgery).

 If you have been diagnosed with Cataracts, please call the ophthalmologists at Dominion Eye Care in Manassas and Warrenton VA.
 We are here to help.